 Do not try to build up more product on wrinkles or flaky areas.
 Doing so will only make things worse.

 Whatever the skin type, using a primer is art.
-Or as one of my favorite makeup artist says “It’s a crime not to prime.”
+Or as one of my favorite makeup artists says, “It’s a crime not to prime.”

 But you might want to adopt a suitable approach.
 That can set up your makeup skills on another level.
 We all deserve to feel confident and happy with our skin.